Mustang Forums

 Originally Posted by oohsoobad2

 Id wait to do a chip until you have a few more performance mods.
 If you end up adding some nitrous, or cams or something like that, you'd need to have the chip redone anyways.
 The Plenum/Throttle body will work with the stock tube or any aftermarket one.
-I spent a few hours on my stock one with aa dremel tool and picked up .2 and 2.5 miles per hour in the quartermile !!!
+I spent a few hours on my stock one with aa dremel tool and picked up .2 and 2.5 mph in the quartermile !!!

 If your engine hasnt been abused, it shouldnt have a problem with a small shot of nitrous.
 With a few safeguards like a window switch, fuel pressure safety switch and colder spark plugs, your car wont have a problem with a 75, or 100 shot.
 Also run the best pump gas you can find.